 All hotels of this trip are carefully selected because of their location, atmosphere and/or unique services.
 All rooms are en-suite.

 Below you find the standard hotels of this trip.
 If a hotel is fully booked, we book a similar alternative for you and inform you about the alternative booked.

 You can book additional night(s) at any of the accommodations along the way.
 If your flight arrives later than 14:30 hrs into Athens airport, you will need to book an extra night in Rafina or in Athens before your ferry crossing to Tinos.
 If you fly via Mykonos, we can book a hotel in Mykonos for you if needed.

 Your first accommodation on Tinos is in Falatados in pension Levkes.
 It is built in typical Cycladic Style and the rooms are located in separate buildings.
 There is a big terrace, adjacent to the restaurant.
 The owners speak only Greek.
 This is an authentic experience in Greece!

 The Vincenzo family offers comfortable rooms with private facilities on a central location in Tinos town.
 There is also a car rental service, convenient if you book an extra night on this location.
 There is a nice outside area with a small jacuzzi.

-The best time to travel to the Greek Islands is between April and June and September to the end of October.
-In summer it gets very hot
+The best time to travel to the Greek islands is between April and June and September to the end of October.
+In the summer months it gets veryhot.

 Arrival in Tinos

 You will travel to Tinos Island per ferry.
-You can arrive at Athens or at Mykonos airport.
+You can arrive at Athens (ATH) or at Mykonos airport (JMK).